Visitors to San Miguel Island must complete an:

 When returning from San Miguel you will travel along the north side of Santa Cruz and view the Painted Cave (sea conditions permitting), a large sea cave on the western end of the island.

 Most trips scheduled to San Miguel Island are for camper transportation.
-During September and October special trips are scheduled for day visitors when the weather and sea conditions can be the most ideal for the channel crossing and beach landing.
-It is closed at this time for all trips
+During September and/or October special trips are scheduled for day visitors when the weather and sea conditions can be the most ideal for the channel crossing and beach landing.

 Throughout the spring and summer, different age groups of elephant seals will haul out to molt on the sandy beaches, sometimes right inside Cuyler Harbor.